 Audio Fingerprinting Explained

-How SHA-256 creates a unique, tamper-proof identifier for your audio files.
+How SHA-256 creates a unique, tamper-evident identifier for your audio files.

 What is SHA-256?